U.S. Steel: 20th century

-In March 1908, the company formed the Committee on Safety of United States Steel following chairman Elbert H. Gary’s meetings on safety with casualty managers of the operating companies, thereby leading to the introduction of the modern “Safety First” movement.
-The committee’s formation was intended not only to prevent worker accidents, but to safeguard the company against criticisms and legal liability.
+In 1907, U.S. Steel acquired its largest competitor, the Tennessee Coal, Iron and Railroad Company, headquartered in Birmingham, Alabama, and Tennessee Coal was replaced on the Dow Jones Industrial Average by General Electric.
+The following year, in March 1908, the company formed the Committee on Safety of United States Steel following chairman Elbert H. Gary's meetings with safety managers of the operating companies, leading to the introduction of the modern "Safety First" movement.
+The committee's formation was intended to enhance workplace safety, reduce worker accidents, and safeguard the company against criticisms and legal liability.